sparkfun/SparkFun_Displacement_Sensor_Arduino_Library/README.md

 Documentation
 --------------
 * **[Installing an Arduino Library Guide](https://learn.sparkfun.com/tutorials/installing-an-arduino-library)** - Basic information on how to install an Arduino library.
-* **[Product Repository](https://github.com/sparkfunX/Qwiic-SGP30-Breakout)** - Main repository (including hardware files)
+* **[Product Repository](https://github.com/sparkfun/Qwiic_Twist)** - Main repository (including hardware files)

 License Information
 -------------------

 This product is _**open source**_!

+Please review the LICENSE.md file for license information.

+If you have any questions or concerns on licensing, please contact techsupport@sparkfun.com.

 Please use, reuse, and modify these files as you see fit.
-Please maintain attribution to SparkFun Electronics and release anything derivative under the same license.
+Please maintain attribution to SparkFun Electronics and release any derivative under the same license.

 Distributed as-is; no warranty is given.